-Assuming a willingness to commute for 30 minutes, there is a gradual decline in accessibility along a transit line.
-If a transit distance of 5 minutes is assumed between each stop, then the accessibility radius around the first stop (Ra) will include a 25 minute access time (walking, public transit, driving, cycling).
+Assuming a willingness to commute for 30 minutes, a gradual decline in accessibility along a transit line can be observed.
+If a travel distance of 5 minutes is assumed between each transit stop, then the accessibility radius around the first stop (Ra) will include a 25-minute access time by any mode (walking, public transit, driving, cycling).
 Each subsequent stop implies a decline of this radius by a factor of 5 minutes.
 The last stop (e), which is 25 minutes away, would have a radius of 5 minutes.
 For instance, a commuter wishing to have a commuting time of 30 minutes or less would need to live within a radius of Rc to access stop c.
-Extending the willingness to commute time will extend the radius around each stop.
+Extending the willingness to commute time will expand the radius around each stop.